Doping hearing to decide Russian skater's Olympic fate

 The International Testing Agency — on behalf of the IOC — said Friday it would fight a decision by Russia’s anti-doping agency to allow the 15-year-old Valieva to skate.
 The Russian agency had provisionally banned Valieva this week because she failed a doping test in December.

-Valieva is the heavy favorite in her event which begins Tuesday after setting world record scores this season and landing the first quad jump by a women at an Olympics.
+Valieva is the heavy favorite in her event which begins Tuesday after setting world record scores this season and landing the first quad jump by a women at an Olympics when the Russian Olympic Committee won the team event Monday.
+The ROC said it will fight to keep that gold medal.

 The ITA confirmed reports that Valieva tested positive for the banned substance trimetazidine at the Russian national championships in St. Petersburg six weeks ago.

 The positive test was flagged by a laboratory in Sweden only on Tuesday — the day after Valieva helped the Russians win the team event and just hours before the medal ceremony, which was then postponed.
-Whether the Russians will lose their gold medal in the team event will be decided later.
+Whether the Russians will lose that gold medal will be decided later.

+An AP request for an interview with the Swedish lab has gone unanswered.

-The legal handling of Valieva’s case started with an immediate interim ban from the Beijing Olympics imposed by the Russian agency, known as RUSADA, which oversaw testing at the national championships.
+Valieva was hit with an immediate interim ban from the Beijing Olympics by the Russian anti-doping agency known as RUSADA, which oversaw testing at the national championships.

-On Wednesday, a RUSADA disciplinary panel upheld her appeal to overturn the skater’s interim ban.
+On Wednesday, a RUSADA disciplinary panel upheld her appeal and overturned the skater’s interim ban.

-The urgent hearing at CAS will only consider the question of the provisional ban at these games, said the ITA which is prosecuting on behalf of the IOC.
+The rushed hearing at CAS will only consider the question of the provisional ban at these Games, said the ITA, which is prosecuting on behalf of the IOC.
+The ITA was formed by the IOC in 2018 in the wake of the Russian doping scandal to manage international testing and to design the anti-doping program for the Olympics.

 “The IOC will exercise its right to appeal and not to wait for the reasoned decision by RUSADA, because a decision is needed before the next competition the athlete is due to take part in,” the testing agency said.

-Though Valieva is at the heart of the case, as a 15-year-old she has protections in the sports’ rule book – the World Anti-Doping Code.
+As a 15-year-old, Valieva has protections in the sports’ rule book – the World Anti-Doping Code.
 Under these guidelines she could ultimately receive just a simple reprimand.

-When a minor is implicated in doping rules violations, the focus of the mandatory investigation turns to her entourage, such as coaches and team doctors.
+When a minor is implicated in doping rules violations, the rules state her entourage, such as coaches and team doctors, must be investigated, too.
+That isn’t typically the case for athletes aged over 18.

 “Such cases are not helpful to the Games,” IOC spokesman Mark Adams said.
 “These cases need to be prosecuted properly, taken care of properly and due process needs to be gone through.
 Otherwise I think the confidence of people would be even less.
 So I think it’s very important for everybody concerned, not least the 15-year-old athlete that’s concerned, that we have due process, that it’s seen to be done properly, and that people can have confidence in the decisions that are taken.”

-Valieva will likely be disqualified from her Russian national title in December but could still be cleared to compete in Beijing next week.
+Valieva will likely be stripped of her Russian national title in December.

+“The Russian Olympic Committee will take comprehensive measures to defend the rights and interests of the ROC team and to keep the honestly-won Olympic gold medal (in the team event),” the ROC said in a statement.
+It added that a doping test Valieva took while at the Olympics came back clean – all medalists are tested at the Olympics.

+“The ROC also assumes that a full investigation will be carried out, as a result of which all significant legal and factual circumstances regarding what has happened will be established.”

 For the second straight day, Valieva worked out early at the main rink inside Capital Indoor Stadium as if nothing was amiss.
 She was flanked by Russian teammates Alexandra Trusova and world champion Anna Shcherbakova, both of whom are also coached by Eteri Tutberidze,